clempo2/P3SavepointManager/README.md

         Disable the KeyIndicators: click the checkmark in the top left corner in the Inspector to remove it
     In the top menu, select File > Save Scenes

+- Make the exit countdown visible on top of the application:
+    Expand Assets > Resources > Prefabs in the Project Window
+    Select Assets > Resources > Prefabs > Framework in the Project Window
+    Select ExitMessage in the Asset Window
+    Change the Canvas "Sort Order" to 100 in the Inspector Window

+- Make the volume editor visible on top of the application:
+    Select VolumeEditor in the Asset Window
+    Change the Canvas "Sort Order" to 99 in the Inspector Window

 - Repair the button legends:
     Edit C:\P3\P3SavepointManager\Assets\Scripts\Modes\ProfileManagement\ProfileSelectorMode.cs
     In the mode_started() method, remove this code: